2026 BOOKING NOW OPEN FOR BOTH SOUTH AFRICA AND INDIA TOURS

 • Bike Hire (Royal Enfield 411)

-• Luggage-carrying Support
+• Luggage-carrying Support (mostly)

 • Internal land and air Transfers

-• Thirteen Nights Accommodation
+• Fifteen Nights Accommodation

-• Breakfasts and Four Dinners
+• Breakfasts and some Dinners

 • Regional Permits